mayadata-io/oep-e2e/testplan/docs/director/installation/install-gcp-tcid-iudi01.md

 - Bring up 4 Vms in GCP 1 master 3 node.
 - Use any tool such as kops to spin up k8s cluster.
 It is suggested to have k8s version >= 1.12.0
 - All the nodes of the cluster should be in healthy state.
-- helm 3 should be installed on the k8s cluster
+- helm 3 should be installed on the k8s cluster.

-## Details
+### Details
 - In this test case we have to spin up a k8s cluster on top of GCP VMs and install DOP on the k8s cluster.

 ### Steps Performed in the test